biodesigns declares they are a “bucket free” zone.

 Sure you hear people say “oh, the socket is the most important part of a prosthesis.”
 Or, “the socket fit is everything.”
 Then how is it they continue to use interface designs that are decades old?
 Designs that pay little attention to biomechanical principles, that completely ignore the health of the wearer?
 You see, they can talk a good game all day long, but in the end, they’re focused on the components, the “sexy” stuff like microprocessor knees, powered ankles, or the latest electric hand.
 We get it, that’s all great gear, and it has its place.
 But guess what?
 With an entire industry enamored more with the attached accessories than the interface itself, what do you think suffers?
 Bingo!

 At biodesigns, the interface is everything to us.
 Sure we provide the latest in cutting edge technology, and yes we’re probably more familiar with how to optimize manufacturer components than just about anyone else in the field.
 But tuning complex prosthetic systems is child’s play to us.
 Where we really dig deep is in the science of the interface.
 You see, we don’t describe our designs as merely “a good fit.”
-Making a tube or bucket “fit” your limb is no challenge!
-Having it stay on and be comfortable should be a given, not some great achievement!
-That’s like the prosthetist hitting the power button on your freshly delivered bionic leg and saying “yep, the light came on, I think we’ll stop there.”
+Making a tube or bucket “fit” your limb is no challenge.
+Having it stay on and be comfortable should be a given, not some great achievement.
+That’s like the prosthetist hitting the power button on your freshly delivered bionic leg and saying “yep, the light came on, I think we’re all goood.”